Greece Moments Greece Moments

 Tiny House Fleur de Tilia, Tsagarada

-Katerina and Lemonis rent a cozy stone house in the village of Tsagarada in the heart of Pelion.
-The property is located in a very quiet location in the idyllic orchard of the hosts.
+Katerina and Lemonis rent out a cozy stone house in the village of Tsagarada in the heart of Pelion.
+The property is set in a very quiet spot within the hosts’ idyllic orchard.
 During our two-week stay, we were regularly supplied with fresh fruit and vegetables.

 Pilion Tiny House FLEUR DE TILIA